eriks5/com.leds-c4/README.md

 ## Changelog ##

-1.1.1:
-* Fixed lowest speed
-* Remember onoff and dim states when switching light
+1.1.2: Remember onoff and dim states when switching light

-1.1.0:
+1.1.1: Fixed lowest speed

-* Added button to turn the light on and off from the mobile card of the ceiling fan.
+1.1.0: Added button to turn the light on and off from the mobile card of the ceiling fan.

-1.0.0:
-* Initial release
+1.0.0: Initial release